Skip to content

 According to Fitch Ratings, increasing prices and higher reinvestment yields will help offset the effects of rising claims inflation and lower asset values.

-Price rises will be most pronounced in the regions worst affected by natural catastrophe events in 2023, including Australia, Florida and France.
+Price rises will be most pronounced in the regions worst affected by natural catastrophe events, including Australia, Florida and France.

-Hurricane Ian is likely to have caused between $35 billion and $55 billion of insured claims, making it one of the costliest natural catastrophe events ever.
+Hurricane Ian is likely to have caused between $35 bn and $55 bn of insured claims, making it one of the costliest natural catastrophe events ever.

 Limited retrocession capacity will put additional upward pressure on property cat premium rates.

-Terms and conditions in 2023 are also expected to be tighter, including a movement to named perils coverage from all perils, higher insurer retentions and reduced limits provided.
-Aside from in Florida, demand for property catastrophe reinsurance during the 2023 renewals season will be broadly met.
+Terms and conditions are also expected to be tighter, including a movement to named perils coverage from all perils, higher insurer retentions and reduced limits provided.
+Aside from in Florida, demand for property catastrophe reinsurance during the 2024 renewals season will be broadly met.

 Premium rate increases are expected for specialty lines of business that have been most affected by the war in Ukraine, while Motor hull premium rates will also increase in response to high spare-parts price inflation.